BlinkID/blinkid-flutter/README.md

 ```
 4. Pick the platform to run the BlinkID SDK on.

-Note: the plugin can be run directly via Xcode and Android Studio:
+Note: the plugin can be run directly via Xcode (iOS) and Android Studio (Android):
 1. Open the `Runner.xcworkspace` in the path: `sample/ios/Runner.xcworkspace` to run the iOS sample application.
 2. Open the `android` folder via Android Studio in the `sample` folder to run the Android sample application.